BBBase-EHeresy-PPPub/PPPub/docs/scenarios/rise_of_angmar.md

 **SPECIAL RULES**

-*Tracking the Troll* — *In order to locate Buhrdur’s whereabouts, Aragorn must scour the northern lands in his search.*
+* **Tracking the Troll**

-When a Good model enters one of the numbered pieces of terrain for the first time, that model's move immediately ends and the Good player’s Move phase is paused.
+When a Good model enters one of the numbered pieces of terrain for the first time, that model's move immediately ends and the Good player's Move phase is paused.
 The Evil player then deploys all of the models associated with that terrain piece anywhere touching that piece of terrain, but not in base contact with any Good models.
 Models placed in this manner may not move or shoot during the turn in which they are placed but may otherwise act normally.
-When all the models for a terrain piece have been placed, the Good player’s Move phase is resumed.
+When all the models for a terrain piece have been placed, the Good player's Move phase is resumed.

-*They're Awake!* — *Whilst some of Buhrdur’s force are asleep, others are lying in wait for the Dunedain.*
+* **They're Awake!**

 If the roll for Priority is ever tied, randomly select one of the numbered pieces of terrain that has not yet been revealed and deploy all of the models hidden within it as per the rules stated in *Tracking the Troll* above.

-*You Do Not Stand Alone* — *Halbarad has been unable to prevent Aragorn from seeking his vengeance, but he will not let him fight this evil alone.*
+* **You Do Not Stand Alone**

 From the third turn onwards, at the end of each Good Move phase, the Good player may roll a D6.
 On a 4+, Halbarad has arrived and may move onto the board, along with 3 Rangers of the North and 3 Dunedain, from any table edge via the rules for Reinforcements.
 After Halbarad has arrived, the Good player will keep rolling each turn as described above.
 The next time a 4+ is rolled, Elladan & Elrohir will arrive, along with 3 Rangers of the North and 3 Dunedain, in the same manner as Halbarad.

-*The Young Warrior* — *Aragorn is still young and has not yet reached the full potential that runs in his veins.*
+* **The Young Warrior**

 Aragorn does not have the Mighty Hero special rule in this scenario.